John Tulloch: Life

 Tulloch was born at Dron, south of Bridge of Earn, Perthshire, one of twin sons of Elizabeth (née Maclaren), the daughter of a Perthshire farmer, and William Weir Tulloch, parish minister of Tibbermore, near Perth.

 He was educated at Perth Grammar School and studied Divinity at the universities of St Andrews and Edinburgh.
 He was licensed to preach by the Presbytery of Perth in March 1844.
 In March 1845 (following a period as assistant) he was ordained as minister of St Paul's church in Dundee, and in 1849 was translated to Kettins, in Strathmore, where he remained for six years.
 In 1854 he was appointed Principal of St Mary's College, St Andrews.
 The appointment was immediately followed by the appearance of his Burnet prize essay on Theism.

 At St Andrews, where Tulloch was also professor of systematic theology and apologetics, his teaching was distinguished by several novel features.
 He lectured on comparative religion and treated doctrine historically, as being not a fixed product but a growth.
 He was appointed as one of Her Majesty's Chaplains for Scotland and preached a number of sermons before Her Majesty the Queen in Scotland between 1866 and 1876.

 Tulloch was popular with his students.
 In 1862 he was appointed a clerk of the General Assembly, and from then on he took a leading part in the councils of the Church of Scotland.
-Tulloch was also deeply interested in the reorganization of education in Scotland, both in school and university, and acted as one of the temporary board which settled the primary school system under the Education Act of 1872.
+Tulloch was also deeply interested in the reorganization of education in Scotland, both in school and university, and acted as one of the temporary board which settled the primary school system under the Education (Scotland) Act 1872.

 In 1878 Tulloch was chosen to be Moderator of the General Assembly, and did much to widen the national church.
 Two positions on which he repeatedly insisted took a firm hold—first, that a church must be comprehensive of various views and tendencies, and that a national church especially should seek to represent all the elements of the life of the nation; secondly, that subscription to a creed can bind no one to all its details, but only to the sum and substance, or the spirit, of the symbol.

 For three years before Tulloch's death he was convener of the church interests committee of the Church of Scotland, which had to deal with agitation for disestablishment.
 In 1884, he was a guest at Haddo House for a dinner hosted by John Hamilton-Gordon, 1st Marquess of Aberdeen and Temair in honour of William Ewart Gladstone on his tour of Scotland.

 Tulloch died at Torquay, in 1886.
 A biography was written by Mrs Oliphant.
 His body was returned to Scotland for burial.
 He is buried beneath a large memorial at the centre of the Eastern Cemetery in St Andrews.
 His wife, Jane Anne Sophia (1826-1887) is buried with him.